void-linux/void-docs/src/installation/live-images/guide.md

 you may select `Network` to download the latest packages from the Void repository.

-> **Warning:** If you are installing the desktop environment from the xfce
+> **Warning:** If you are installing the desktop environment from the Xfce
 > image, you MUST choose `Local` for the source!

 ## Hostname

-Select a hostname for your computer (that is all lowercase, with no spaces.)
+Select a hostname for your computer (that is all lowercase, with no spaces).

 ## Locale